- Internet at Home

 Carthage occasionally will be targeted in phishing attacks, that will attempt to obtain access to users’ accounts.
 Phishing attacks can steal, alter, or destroy your data.
 They may introduce viruses, adware, spyware, or ransomware to your computer or device.
 They may obtain your password or other data for malicious use.
 Phishing attackers may pose as a reputable entity and may be convincing (the emails may have company logos, legitimate phone numbers, links to actual company websites, or email signatures of actual people you know).
 They may use scare tactics that come from emails, phone calls, text messages, or abandoned flash drives.

 To protect yourself, be suspicious.
 Watch for messages with spelling or grammatical errors.
 Beware of messages urging you to take action - asking you to send sensitive information, clicking a link, or downloading an attachment.
-Keep an eye out for emails from people you don’t know, or people making odd requests or asking you provide information.
+Keep an eye out for emails from people you don’t know, or people making odd requests or asking you to provide information.
 Check the sender’s email address to make sure it is legitimate.
 If it is from someone you know, ask if they really sent it.

 When using public computers, never use the “stay signed in” offer.
 Don’t let the browser remember your passwords.
 Be sure to sign out of any accounts; don’t just close the browser window.
 Clear your browsing and download history, delete cookies and passwords.